 - Planting trays, small pots or any plastic containers (solo cups, whatever you have).
 I save all of the plastic pots that I get from nurseries and I bought some smaller seed starting trays.

 - Seed starting mix or potting soil – You’re supposed to use a sterile seed starting mix, but I have better luck with regular potting soil.
+This is the single thing that will make the most difference in the health and growth of your plants.
+This Fox Farms potting soil is my favorite.

 - Seed warming mat with timer – Some seeds require higher temperatures to germinate.
 Warming mat.